TepNik/mock-backend/README.md

 Before running, a port of the backend can be changed from 3000 to any value in the code.

+Also, there is a sleep time in the `/v1/nonce-manager/nonces` endpoint that simulates network latency.
+It can be configured too.

 ```bash
 npm run start
 ```